Kentucky vs. Mississippi State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Kentucky and its opponents have combined to score more than 47 points in four of seven games this season.
+- Kentucky and its opponents have gone over the current 47-point total in four of seven games this season.

-- Mississippi State has combined with its opponents to score more than 47 points in six of seven games this season.

-- Saturday's total is nine points lower than the two team's combined 56 points per game average.
+- The combined points per game average of the two teams, 56, is nine points above Saturday's over/under.

-- The 45 combined points per game that these two squads have allowed this season are two fewer than the 47 over/under in this contest.
+- These two squads combine to allow 45 points per game, two fewer than this contest's over/under.

-- The Wildcats and their opponents have scored an average of 51.4 points per game in 2021, 4.4 more than Saturday's total.
+- Wildcats games this season feature an average total of 51.4 points, a number 4.4 points higher than Saturday's over/under.

-- The 47-point total for this game is eight points below the 55 points per game average total in Bulldogs games this season.
+- The 47-point over/under for this game is eight points below the 55 points per game average total in Bulldogs games this season.

 Kentucky Stats and Trends